karimadel88/FATWA-CHATBOT/README.md

-Sure, here's an example of how you could update the markdown format to add creators and supervisor sections:

 # FATWA-CHATBOT

 This project is called [FATWA-CHATBOT], and it is a [graduation project designed by Al-Azhar University students, College of Science, department of computer science.
 The project was supervised by prof. Mohammed abd el-Azize abd el-Razik and developed by a team of students including: